Nonlocal Optimized Schwarz Methods for time-harmonic electromagnetics: Numerical experiments

 \subsection{Stability}

 We investigate now further the robustness of the proposed approach with respect to the mesh discretization, in particular with respect to mesh refinement now both in 2D and 3D.
 The refinement, namely decreasing the typical edge length \(h\), is uniform in the domain \(\Omega\).
 In the remainder of this manuscript and in contrast to the previous experiment, the domain \(\Omega\) (a disk in 2D and a ball in 3D) will be partitioned using an automatic graph partitioner.
-For the following results, there are \(\mJ=4\) subdomains in 2D and \(\mJ=32\) subdomains in 3D.
+For the following results, there are \(\mJ=4\) subdomains in 2D and \(\mJ=32\) subdomains in 3D and the wavenumber is \(\kappa=1\).
+There are a total of \(\#\Edge=113\;627\) degrees of freedom in 2D and \(\#\Edge=137\;899\) degrees of freedom in 3D for the finest refinement.
 The results are reported in Figure~\ref{fig:stability}.

-We observe a quasi-linear increase in the number of iterations required to reach a set tolerance for the Despr\'es inductance.
+We observe a quasi-linear increase in the number of iterations required to reach a set tolerance for the Despr\'es \(\bfT\) matrix.
 This is in stark contrast with the results using the Schur complement approach which are completely immune to the mesh refinement.
 Such an effect, which was already observed in the previous experiment, is expected and not new, see~\cite{zbMATH07197799,zbMATH01488462,parolin:tel-03118712} and in particular the numerical analysis and numerical experiments of~\cite{claeys2020robust} obtained in the acoustic setting.
 In fact, it is one of the core strength of the approach based on the use of underlying non-local operators in transmission conditions.

 We shall point out however that in previous works~\cite{zbMATH07197799,zbMATH01488462} such an effect was observed, and as a matter of fact rigorously proved, only in absence of cross-points in the partition.
-This is not the case here where such points are indeed present in practice.
-In addition, notice that in the 3D configuration there are degrees of freedom actually attached to edges that are shared by at least three sud-domains (such points form the so-called wire-basket).
-This feature, namely the robustness with respect to mesh refinement even in presence of cross-points, is precisely enabled by the somewhat unusual choice of communication operator based on the global projection that was described in the previous sections, see Section~\ref{sec:proj_in_practice}.
+Notice that in this 3D configuration (as a matter of fact, in all 3D tests cases considered in this paper) there are indeed cross-points, namely degrees of freedom with multiplicity strictly larger than two, i.e.\ attached to edges that are shared by at least three sud-domains (such points form the so-called \emph{wire-basket}).
+This feature, namely the robustness with respect to mesh refinement, even in presence of cross-points, is precisely enabled by the somewhat unusual choice of communication matrix based on the global projection that was described in the previous sections, see Section~\ref{sec:proj_in_practice}.